olongsworth/shields-group/README.md

 # shields-group
 Exploration of the Ability of the 2-Methyltetrols produced from Photooxidation of Isoprene to form Prenucleation Complexes that could lead to Secondary Organic Aerosol Formation

-Alexandra E. Sorescu, Conor J. Bready, and George C. Shields* Furman University, Department of Chemistry, Greenville SC 29609 email george.shields@furman.edu
+Alexandra E. Sorescu, Conor J. Bready, Caroline S. Glick and George C. Shields* Furman University, Department of Chemistry, Greenville SC 29609 email george.shields@furman.edu

-All of the xyz coordinates are in the Coordinates folder.
+All of the xyz coordinates from this study are in xyzs.zip.
+Coordinates of structures in the figures are in 1-methylthreitol and 2-methylerythritol.

 The Spreadsheets folder contains all of the wB97X-D and DLPNO-CCSD(T)/cc-pVNZ electronic energies (N=D,T,Q) as well as the ∆Gcorr values based on the scaled wB97X-D calculations, and the extrapolated DLPNO-CCSD(T) Complete Basis Set Gibbs Free Energies.
 Columns A and AC contain the original names of the structures.
 The energies in Column AA match up with the naming of the structures in the Figures, which are within 1 kcal/mol of the global minimum.